BLEK LE RAT

 Blek considers his images as gifts to the cities of the world, raising awareness of social issues.
 His heroes are solitary individuals crossing through the urban space – women, children, the elderly and other contemporary figures in an urban city.

-Dedicated to the idea of bringing art to the people, Blek often quotes the old masters like Caravaggio, Michelangelo, Guido Reni and Leonardo da Vinci.
+Dedicated to the idea of bringing art to the people, Blek often quotes the old masters like Caravaggio, Michelangelo and Guido Reni.
 “I want the characters of the paintings to walk out of the museums to give them back to the people of the city” he says.

 In the mid 2000s, Blek’s work evolved to become more overtly political.
 Following the kidnapping of French journalist Florence Aubenas in Iraq, Blek pasted hundreds of prints of her image around Paris.
 Her portrait appeared everywhere, from her work place at Libération, next to cafés and offices of major newspapers.
 This activation aimed to attract the attention of the media and politicians to raise awareness of her situation.